Yolean/kubernetes-assert/README.md

 Note how [Prometheus](./example-small/main-prometheus.yaml) will match rules and monitors using the label(s) that the [kustomization.yaml](./example-small/kustomization.yaml) adds.

-TODO
- * Grafana dashboards configmap is too large for apply
-   - can we set `revisionHistoryLimit` = 0?

 ## Re-generate stuff

 This repo needs to have some generated content, where upstream kustomize bases could not be found